simonmichael/hledger/doc/SPEC-finalising.md

 - **poriginal** — snapshot of the posting before amount/cost inference, used by `print` to show journal entries close to how they were written.
-Set by: `transactionInferBalancingCosts`, `transactionInferBalancingAmount`, balance assignment processing, `postingInferTransactedCost`.
+Set by: `transactionInferBalancingCosts`, `transactionInferBalancingAmount`, balance assignment processing, `postingInferTransactedCost`, `processDisposePosting` (bare disposals).
   Since classification runs before these steps, `_ptype` tags are naturally included in `poriginal`.

 ## Conditional steps